-- i) The activities of certain companies can place specified individuals at serious risk of violence or intimidation.
+i) The activities of certain LLPs can place specified individuals, or someone who lives with them at serious risk of violence or intimidation.
 This could be due to their involvement in a particular sector of commerce or industry.
+The specified individuals are:

-These individuals are: - directors (or individuals who are proposing to be or have held those positions) - former secretaries of the company - permanent representatives of overseas companies - members, former members or subscribers of the company - a person who presented a charge for registration or his employees - any person who lives with any of the individuals set out above
+- LLP members (or individuals who are proposing to be or have held those positions) - a person who presented a charge for registration or his employees - any person who lives with any of the individuals set out above